-July 11: “Leadership in Turbulent Times” Special Lecture, Jamestown Settlement, 7 p.m. – Dr. Doris Kearns Goodwin, Presidential Historian and Pulitzer Prize-winning author, offers an illuminating exploration of the early development, growth and exercise of leadership.
-Advance reservations required at email@example.com or (757) 253-4572.
+July 11: “Leadership in Turbulent Times” Special Lecture, Jamestown Settlement, 7 p.m. – Doris Kearns Goodwin, Presidential Historian and Pulitzer Prize-winning author, offers an illuminating exploration of the early development, growth and exercise of leadership.
+Advance reservations required.
+Seating for this lecture has reached capacity.

 July 27-28: Democracy Weekend, Jamestown Settlement – The 400th anniversary of the first assembly of 20 “burgesses,” which convened at Jamestown on July 30 – August 4, 1619, is marked with a weekend of themed tours, interpretive programs and military exercises.
 Re-enactments bring to life the beginning of representative government in America and the antecedent of today’s Virginia General Assembly, the oldest legislative body in the Western Hemisphere.